 The different types of life insurance without a medical exam are usually referred to as simplified issue, guaranteed issue or final expense life insurance.
 Simplified issue and final expense typically have health questions on the application, while guaranteed issue has no health questions or medical exam.

-While it may be faster and easier to get life insurance with no medical exam, it can be more expensive and the death benefits are generally lower.
+While it may be faster and easier to get life insurance with no medical exam, it may be more expensive and the death benefits are generally lower.
 With no health qualifications, guaranteed issue is typically the most expensive form of life insurance available.

 Your insurer will probably give you some guidelines in advance of the medical exam.
 They’ll likely tell you to fast for at least six hours before it, for example.
 Here are some tips that may help you get the best life insurance medical exam results possible: